swcarpentry/python-novice-inflammation/reference.md

 for loop
 :   A loop that is executed once for each value in some kind of set, list, or range.
     See also: [while loop](#while-loop).

+function
+:   A group of instructions (i.e., lines of code) that transform
+    some input [arguments](#argument) to some output.

 function call
 :   A use of a function in another piece of software.